Armenia country profile

 Armen Sargsyan was elected president in March 2018, when the country moved from a presidential system of government to a parliamentary one.

-Mr Sargsyan briefly served as prime minister from November 1996 to March 1997 between stints as ambassador to the UK and other diplomatic posts in Europe.
+He briefly served as prime minister from November 1996 to March 1997 between stints as ambassador to the UK and other diplomatic posts in Europe.

-He has also acted as a senior adviser to major multinational corporations, including British Petroleum.
-Before the first of three postings as ambassador to the UK in 1991, he was a professor at the University of Cambridge.
+Voters in a 2015 referendum backed constitutional changes reducing the powers of the president in favour of the premiership, which critics saw as a ruse to allow outgoing president Serzh Sargsyan to continue to rule as prime minister.

-Voters in a 2015 referendum backed constitutional changes reducing the powers of the president.
-Critics say the changes are designed to benefit Serzh Sargsyan, who could become prime minister.
-His second term as president expired in 2018.
+Serzh Sargsyan duly became prime minister on the expiry of his second term as president in April 2018, but sparked the largest street protests Armenia has seen for years.
+He resigned after several days of unrest.

 MEDIA